better-internet/radworks-docs/docs/using-radicle/overview.md

-The introduction of social coding features like bug reporting, patches, and code review will improve the process of finding and fetching changes between people on the Radicle network by making it easier to know those changes exist in the first place.
+The introduction of social coding features like bug reporting, patches, and code review will improve the process of finding and fetching changes between people on the network by making it easier to know those changes exist in the first place.

-To help make Radicle's collaboration model easier to understand, here are some guides for answering some common questions we get on how to use Radicle:
+To help make this collaboration model easier to understand, here are some guides for answering some common questions we get on how to use Radicle:

 * [How do I publish a project?][1]